 Advice to students

 When thinking about Vancouver, like any other city, it does have crime.
-So, be aware of your surroundings when you are on the streets, and the weather in Vancouver is unpredictable, an umbrella is a must thing to be carried while going places.
+So, be aware of your surroundings when you are on the streets, and the weather in Vancouver is unpredictable; an umbrella is a must to carry while going places.
 To move into the city, use public transports.
 The compass cards need to be purchased separately, but the cards are still cheaper than cash or credit.
 Numerous shops and cafés in Vancouver are vendors of SPC, which represents the Student Price Card.
 With this card, students can get discounts on their purchases.

-Although it cannot be counted amongst the hippest cities in Canada, if you have the right social circle, you can enjoy your time while studying there.
+Although it cannot be counted amongst the hippest cities in Canada, you can enjoy your time while studying there if you have the right social circle.
 It is imperative to come with an open mind if you are an international student shifting to Ottawa.
 Some people might find Ottawa dull and boring due to its extreme weather conditions.
 However, from the experiences of many international students who have studied there, it seems to be a warm and welcoming place where they have made friends for life.

-The student life in Ottawa is better as compared to other Canadian cities due to it having three Universities and several colleges.
-The University of Ottawa is a host to numerous exchange students as a result of which there are many activities, events, and trips for students to enjoy and participate in.
+The student life in Ottawa is better than in other Canadian cities due to its three universities and several colleges.
+The University of Ottawa is a host to numerous exchange students; as a result, there are many activities, events, and trips for students to enjoy and participate in.
 Because of the various social activities, it is effortless for people to socialize and make friends within the university.

-The study workload is quite a bit according to many students, so be mentally prepared to work hard and study to keep up with your academics.
-Also, there are a large number of clubs and recreational activities for students to participate in, which will enable them to pursue something they are passionate about or something entirely new to them.
+According to many students, the study workload is quite a bit, so be mentally prepared to work hard and study to keep up with your academics.
+Also, there are many clubs and recreational activities for students to participate in, which will enable them to pursue something they are passionate about or something entirely new to them.

 Food and places to visit

 Food in Ottawa caters to all tastes and choices.
-It has cuisines from all over the world, and one can find a variety of things to eat.
+It has cuisines from all over the world, and one can find various things to eat.
 Ottawa has a selection of halal, vegan, organic stores that cater to all tastes and lifestyles of the student population.